KingEnderBrine/-RoR2-ExtendedLoadout/README.md

 You can enable extra skills for modded characters in corresponding config sections.

 # Changelog
+**2.1.0**

+* Fixed for Anniversary Update.
+* Now using internal character names for config sections (Not glad about that, but had to do).

 **2.0.2**

 * Fixed an issue when some symbols in character names causing errors.